10 Days in Istanbul Turkey Itinerary in the Winter

 • Amazing sights, and plenty of history to explore & soak in.

-• The city generally felt safe to walk around – suitable for solo female travellers as long as you have some commonsense precautions.
+• The city generally felt safe to walk around – suitable for solo female travellers as long as you have some common-sense precautions.

 • Food prices are generally cheap.
 It’s great that we can freely order different dishes and also go out for dessert afterwards without breaking the bank.